 The favicon file is typically added to your Django static folder given that it is a static image.

-If you have not added a static folder to your Django project, check out the article Manage Django Static Files.
+If these instructions are confusing or you are new to adding static images to your Django project, check out the article Manage Django Static Files.

 Get favicon from URL